Hypersensitivity Pneumonitis

 Pathologic evidence, as follows:

-In areas of especially high incidence, a high degree of suspicion may obviate the need for more invasive testing with BAL or biopsy.[49]
+In areas of especially high incidence, a high degree of suspicion may obviate the need for more invasive testing with BAL fluid analysis or biopsy.[51]

 Imaging Studies